 - JavaScript SPA(Single Page Application)

-It is a series of components that handle requests and responses in the application.
+Middleware pipeline is a series of components that handle requests and responses in the application.
 Any request or response passes through the middleware pipeline before it reaches the app logic.
+It is a central part of the ASP.NET architecture for request processing.
 The middleware pipeline handles:

 - Routing